seediffusion/teatype/README.md

 ## The file browser

-Clicking the browse files button or pressing Alt + B in the TTY view will open a file browser window.
+Clicking the browse files button or pressing Alt + B in the TTY view will open Teatype's built-in SFTP file browser, known as Teaview.
 This allows you to view, edit, upload and download files and folders via SFTP.
 When you arrow up and down through the list, Teatype will show you the name of the item, the item's size, and whether it is a file or a directory (folder).
 Press Enter to go into a folder, and Backspace to go back to the parent folder.

 ### Editing files